Improving Entropy-Based Test-Time Adaptation from a Clustering View: Test-Time Clustering (TTC)

-As discussed in Q1, we can see that label assignment in the A-step is very important for the EBTTA, which also provides a good initial probability for each test sample.
-Hence, the problem becomes how we can obtain better label assignments.
+As discussed in Remark 1, we can see that label assignment in the A-step is very important for the EBTTA, which also provides a good initial probability for each test sample.

 In order to get a better assignment, we simply apply data augmentation inspired by the success of self-supervised learning.
-Then we combine the two predictions to obtain a more robust feature representation and probability:
+Then we combine the two predictions to obtain a more robust probability:

-where $\mathrm{aug}(x)$ is the data augmentation function, and $\bar P(x)$ is a more robust initial probability for test sample $x$.
-Here we only choose horizontal flip which is a weak augmentation function, rather than other strong augmentation functions.
-This is because a weakly-augmented unlabeled sample can preserve more semantic information and generate a better pseudo-label than the strongly augmented functions~\cite{yang2022interpolation}.
-Note that stop-gradient operation is applied to $f_t(\mathrm{aug}(x))$ in Eq.~(\ref{ACA}), which can save computational resources.
+where $aug(x)$ is the data augmentation function.
+Here we only choose horizontal flip which is a weak augmentation function, rather than other strong augmentation functions: